Need help with your Discussion

 Google in China

 In 2000, Google officially launched an official Chinese language site.
-This launch marked the beginning of the company’s provision of its services to the Chinese market.
-However, just around five years later, the company started to experience issues in this market.
+This launch began the company’s provision of services to the Chinese market.
+However, around five years later, the company started to experience issues in this market.
 After the site was used to show Chinese security officers beating Tibetans, Google started experiencing censorship laws against some of its products, such as YouTube.
-The Chinese government also started interfering with Google’s business in favor of the local Baidu and Soso competitors.
-Between 2010 and 2016, Google made a series of decisions that would end the company’s services in mainland China (Tan & Tan, 2012).
-China was a large market for the company; thus, stopping the services in that country meant that the company would have to lose a lot of income.
+The Chinese government also started interfering with Google’s business in favour of the local Baidu and Soso competitors.
+Between 2010 and 2016, Google made a series of decisions to end the company’s services in mainland China (Tan & Tan, 2012).
+China was a large market for the company; thus, stopping the services in that country meant the company would have to lose a lot of income.

 According to Friedman’s doctrine, a company’s ethical responsibility is to maximize profits for its stakeholders.
-This philosophical approach to ethics discourages businesses from engaging in any activities that would reduce profits (Hill & Hult, 2019).
+This philosophical approach to ethics discourages businesses from engaging in activities that would reduce profits (Hill & Hult, 2019).
 Google has been engaging in several practices to try and compensate for the profits lost from the issues with the Chinese market.
 One of the ways the company has been trying to compensate is by maintaining its research labs in China.
-Although Google content was being censored, the company can still benefit from the research lab for its other markets.
+Although Google’s content was censored, the company can still benefit from the research lab for its other markets.
 Google also launched a new search engine named Dragonfly in China, which meets the censorship standards of the country (Stevens et al., 2016).
-This way, Google is able to meet the country’s regulatory standards while still earning as much as possible for its stakeholders.
-The business would have been unethical if it had completely pulled out of the China market.
+This way, Google can meet the country’s regulatory standards while still earning as much as possible for its stakeholders.
+The business would have been unethical if pulled entirely out of the China market.

 References